First of 10 new Charleston-area convenience stores in $50M investment set to open

 The upscale shopping center between Kiawah and Seabrook islands has made room for Fido and his furry friends.

-Freshfields Village will launch DogSpot on Thursday next to supermarket Harris Teeter.
-DogSpot is an air-conditioned and heat-equipped dog house for dog owners to leave their pets when they have to go into a shop where pets aren't allowed, such as the grocery store.
+Freshfields Village will launch DogSpot on Thursday next to the Harris Teeter supermarket.
+DogSpot is an air-conditioned and heat-equipped shelter for dogs that accompany their owners to the shopping center.

 The dog house has an inside puppy cam so owners can keep an eye on them via a phone app.
-It's also auto sanitizing using UV light to kill bacteria and is remotely monitored around the clock.
+It also has an auto-sanitizing feature using UV light to kill bacteria and is remotely monitored around the clock.

-In addition, several shops now feature decals in windows where pets are allowed.
+In a related note, several shops at Freshfields now feature decals in their windows letting customers know where pets are allowed.